 Digitizing workforce management can transform the organization and provide a solid foundation for future digital initiatives affecting the entire organization.
 Focusing on employees first will help successfully drive a larger digital initiative in order to enact change and support process improvement.

 At the cusp of what is being regarded as the Fourth Industrial Revolution, it is imperative that workers embrace change and realize that what their jobs are today might be dramatically different in the not so distant future.
-The increasing importance of digital technologies and the rapid pace of change in the employees’ roles and competencies make fundamental change at the workplace essential.
+The increasing importance of digital technologies and the rapid pace of change in the employees’ roles and competencies make a fundamental change at the workplace essential.
 Our education and training systems need to adapt to better prepare people for the flexibility and critical thinking skills they will need in the future.

-“Almost all blue-collar jobs will require humans – you will always have the need for implied knowledge, overseeing, reporting and human handling of technology tools.
+“Almost all blue-collar jobs will require humans – you will always have the need for implied knowledge, overseeing, reporting, and human handling of technology tools.
 Tasks required under a job will change but that does not equate to a redundancy.
 However, upskilling becomes crucial in this case.
-Productivity gains will instead mean that businesses are capable of further expansion resulting in creation of more jobs. – Rupam Biswas, founder and chief executive officer of Singapore-based online job search platform Sendhelper.
+Productivity gains will instead mean that businesses are capable of further expansion resulting in the creation of more jobs. – Rupam Biswas, founder and chief executive officer of Singapore-based online job search platform Sendhelper.

 To enable efficient learning and ensure a smooth transition for employees, companies need to communicate the ongoing changes to their workers.
 Leaders might look at training blue-collar workers as a bigger challenge as they might not be well-versed or even introduced to a majority of the forward-looking technologies.
 However, it is still possible to carve out an upgraded workforce if leaders keep the following in mind: